tsaarni/reloading-keystore/docs/implementation-description.md

 * Create custom `KeyStoreSpi` and use it with the default `KeyManager(s)`.

 While the first alternative may be used more often, it might not be the best alternative.
-Even if the interface seems similar to `KeyStore`, the scope of implementation can be very different.
+Even if the interface seems very similar to `KeyStore` in the first sight, the scope of implementation can be very different.
 One may end up implementing TLS features, such as processing the TLS SNI extension.
+See `KeyManager` implementations from the JDK for [`NewSunX509`](https://github.com/openjdk/jdk17u/blob/master/src/java.base/share/classes/sun/security/ssl/X509KeyManagerImpl.java) and older [`SunX509`](https://github.com/openjdk/jdk17u/blob/master/src/java.base/share/classes/sun/security/ssl/SunX509KeyManagerImpl.java) algorithms for an idea about the scope.

-The `KeyStoreSpi` is a service provider interface (an extension point) for implementing KeyStores.
+The `KeyStoreSpi` is a service provider interface (an extension point) for implementing KeyStores - nothing more.
-It has a major benefit of working together with the existing KeyManagers, such as `NewSunX509`, making it possible to benefit from all of its features that it provides out-of-the-box.
+It has a major benefit of working together with the existing KeyManagers, such as `NewSunX509`, making it possible to benefit from all of the features that existing KeyManagers provides out-of-the-box.

-### What is `NewSunX509` key manager?
+### Why use `NewSunX509` key manager?

 While the default KeyManager in JDK 17 is still `SunX509`, there is more advanced `NewSunX509` KeyManager, introduced already in JDK 5.
-It has following features ([source code link](https://github.com/openjdk/jdk17u/blob/master/src/java.base/share/classes/sun/security/ssl/X509KeyManagerImpl.java)):
+It has following features ([source](https://github.com/openjdk/jdk17u/blob/master/src/java.base/share/classes/sun/security/ssl/X509KeyManagerImpl.java)):

 * It supports KeyStores with multiple certificates and private keys, selecting the most suitable one to return to the peer according to various criteria.
 * It is designed for use with KeyStores that change over their lifetime.
 * It supports different passwords for each key entry.

-The `X509Keymanager` can be instantiated by specifying `NewSunX509` as an algorithm name in property `ssl.KeyManagerFactory.algorithm` or by explicitly requesting an instance:
+The new KeyManager is instantiated by specifying `NewSunX509` as an algorithm name in property `ssl.KeyManagerFactory.algorithm` or by explicitly requesting an instance:

 ```java
 KeyManagerFactory factory = KeyManagerFactory.getInstance("NewSunX509");